This article was updated November 2020.

 Spreadsheets can be riddled with inaccuracies: old data, typos, or redundancies.
 That’s why FP&A teams spend such a large amount of time verifying and double-checking data and formulas.
 But spreadsheet peril isn’t confined to the finance department.
 The quickest way to erode trust with other departments is to share reports with bad information or ask them to submit budgets or plans into an outdated system.

 When people feel they can’t trust the accuracy and consistency of the KPIs they’re tracking, they cast a wider net for validation and reassurance, which makes a single source of truth crucial.
-One solution that can help satisfy managers that KPIs are accurate is a cloud-based tool that’s updated in real time for all users.
+One solution that can help managers understand that KPIs are accurate is a cloud-based tool that’s updated in real time for all users.

 Connect KPIs to Insights